backdrop-contrib/date_ical/README.txt

     download a .ics file with the events, instead of loading the events directly into a calendar app.

-HOW TO CREATE AN ICAL FEED (using the iCal Fields plugin) 1-6.These steps are the same as above.
+HOW TO EXPORT AN ICAL FEED USING THE iCal Fields PLUGIN 1-6.These steps are the same as above.
 7. Add views fields for each piece of information that you want to populate your iCal feed with.
 A Date field is required, and fields that will act as the